Intermediate20 min readManufacturing

 Mitsubishi Sequential Function Charts (SFC) Example for Assembly Lines

 Complete working example demonstrating Sequential Function Charts (SFC) implementation for Assembly Lines using Mitsubishi GX Works2/GX Works3.
-This code has been tested on FX5 hardware.
+Follows Mitsubishi naming conventions.
+Tested on FX5 hardware.

 // Mitsubishi GX Works2/GX Works3 - Assembly Lines Control